-Humanitarian agencies are recognizing the need to shift their dependence from fossil fuels and transition to more sustainable approaches to generating and consuming electricity.
+Humanitarian agencies are recognizing the need to shift their dependence on fossil fuels and transition to more sustainable approaches to generating and consuming electricity.
 However, systemic barriers are preventing them from doing so, which results in the continued purchase of diesel generators as their primary source of power even in locations that are favorable for solar solutions.

-Recognizing this, a series of workshops were convened under The Global Platform for Action on Sustainable Energy in Displacement Settings (GPA) which is the global hub to achieve SDG 7 in displacement settings, led by humanitarian and development actors.
+Recognizing this, a series of workshops were convened under the Global Platform for Action on Sustainable Energy in Displacement Settings (GPA) which is the global hub to achieve SDG 7 in displacement settings, led by humanitarian and development actors.
 The goal was to identify modern and viable alternative business models, where the humanitarian partner could outsource the electricity supply to private partners.
-This can lead to a decarbonization of the operations, reduced energy costs and creating employment and other livelihood opportunities.
+This can lead to decarbonization of the operations, reduced energy costs and creating employment and other livelihood opportunities.
 Two priority topics were identified by the workshop participants in order to facilitate the large-scale uptake of these alternative delivery models: